 Figure 9.3.2.1-1: E2E redundant transmission path establishment

 1. The VAL server decides to use SEALDD service to help ensuring data transmission quality for application traffic transfer and send a Sdd_URLLCTransmission request to the SEALDD server discovered by CAPIF.
-The request includes UE ID, VAL server ID, VAL service ID, SEALDD-S Data transmission connection information of the VAL server side, and optionally, the QoS information for the application traffic, e.g. QoS requirements.
+The request includes UE ID, VAL server ID, VAL service ID, SEALDD-S-U information of the VAL server side, and optionally, the QoS information for the application traffic, e.g. QoS requirements.
 The VAL server ID and VAL service ID can be used to identify the VAL application traffic.

 2. Upon receiving the request, the SEALDD server decides to establish redundant transmission path.
 The SEALDD server allocates two different addresses or ports for the two redundant transmission paths and sends an AF request to 5GS to create or update URSP rules as described in clause 4.15.6.10 of 3GPP TS 23.502 [6] for the UE(s) going to use the redundant transmission service.
 The AF request includes Identifiers of the UE(s) and application traffic descriptor containing the addresses or ports allocated by SEALDD server.
 The SEALDD server may send the AF request to provide the required QoS information to 5GC via N33/N5, as defined in clause 5.2.6.9 and in clause 5.2.5.3 of 3GPP TS 23.502 [6].

-3. If the processing of the request was successful, SEALDD server allocates address/port of the SEALDD server to receive the packets from the VAL server for application data transfer as SEALDD-S data transmission connection information of the SEALDD server side.
-The SEALDD server responds with a SEALDD service response (including SEALDD-S data transmission connection information of the SEALDD server side) and indicates to the VAL server that redundant transmission service should be activated.
-The VAL server and SEALDD server can use SEALDD-S data transmission connection information to establish the data transmission connection between VAL server and SEALDD server for application data transfer.
+3. If the processing of the request was successful, SEALDD server allocates address/port of the SEALDD server to receive the packets from the VAL server for application data transfer as SEALDD-S-U information of the SEALDD server side.
+The SEALDD server responds with a SEALDD service response (including SEALDD-S-U information of the SEALDD server side) and indicates to the VAL server that redundant transmission service should be activated.
+The VAL server and SEALDD server can use SEALDD-S-U information to establish the data transmission connection between VAL server and SEALDD server for application data transfer.

 4. If the redundant transmission requirement is not preconfigured or notified to the VAL client, the VAL server may notify the VAL client(s) which is going to use the redundant transmission service through application layer message.